omnixtar/omnixtar.github.io/overview/index.md

 - I can acquire sophisticated skills from Omni*Web and contribute my parts to compete with MMAGA if I have time and patience to learn.

+## Omnia Vincit Scientia

+- Knowledge conquers all.

+Mainstream European historians prefer to believe that Gutenberg invented the printing press, rather than the hypothesis that such "inventions" were copied from China.

 ---

 <!--